ehy/swfput-wp/readme.txt

 or small (a responsive WordPress theme is necessary).

-SWFPut makes video setup easy and flexible by providing a full featured form with sensible defaults.
-For posts and pages, the form appears in a new "metabox" on the editor page.
+SWFPut makes video setup easy and flexible by providing an easy dialog based setup similar to (and based on) that used by WordPress core media, and also an advanced form with additional settings, which appears in a new "metabox" on the editor page.
 For widgets, the form appears with the usual drag and drop widget interface.
 After adding video objects, the form will continue to be useful for